randym/axlsx/README.md

 #Change log
 ---------
-- **September.??.12**: 1.2.4
+- **September.30.12**: 1.3.1
+  - Improved control character handling
-  - added stored autowidth filter values and date grouping items
+  - Added stored auto filter values and date grouping items
   - Improved support for autowidth when custom styles are applied
   - Added support for table style info that lets you take advantage of all the predefined table styles.